alexandermishin13/tm1637-kmod/README.md

 ## To do

-* To add optional default parameters for a brightness and a mode to fdt-overlays.
+* Add optional default parameters for a brightness and a mode to fdt-overlays;
-* To check if I could reset to zero a file pointer position after a string successful write (Using a seek() by driver itself).
+* Check if I could make a `\n` at the end in string mode optional.

 ## Status